ionStici/tools/mds/git/git-rebase.md

 `git rebase -i HEAD~4`

-Running git rebase with the `-i` option will enter the interactive mode, which allows us to edit commits, add files, drop commits, etc. We also specify how far back we want to rewrite commits.
+Running `git rebase` with the `-i` option will enter "interactive mode", which allows us to edit commits, add files, drop commits, etc. `HEAD~4` indicates how far back we want to go and edit.

-Here we are not rebasing onto another branch, instead, we are rebasing a series of commits onto the HEAD they currently are based on.
+Here we are not rebasing onto another branch, instead we are rebasing a series of commits onto the HEAD that they currently are based on.

 In our text editor, we'll see a list of commits alongside a list of commands that we can choose from.